simonZhou86/simonZhou86.github.io/_pages/about.md

 ## News
 - (Mar.
-2024), I offically graduated from University of Toronto DCS
+2024), I offically graduated at the University of Toronto
 - (Feb.
 2024), One paper submitted to MIDL 2024
 - (Jan.
-2024), I compeleted my Master of Science in CS degree from the University of Toronto
+2024), I compeleted my Master of Science in CS degree at the University of Toronto
 - (Jan.
 2024), I started to be a TA for CSC413, Neural Networks and Deep Learning at the University of Toronto
 - (Nov.
 2023), One paper submitted to Computers in Biology and Medicine
 - (Jul.
 2023), I received the Ontario Graduate Scholarship (OGS) at the University of Toronto DCS